Our Team

 Adrian is passionate about education and football.
 He has been very fortunate to be employed as both a teacher in a secondary school setting and football coach since 2003.Adrian believes in using a student-centred, inquiry-based approach to learning where students are encouraged to reflect on their experiences to find meaning in their own lives.
 Adrian does this through positive reinforcement and by building positive relationships in his dual role as a teacher and as the current Head Coach of Adelaide United Women’s team.

-Antonia Macadam
+Antonia Powell

-Head of Mentors
+Head of Mentoring

 Antonia has board sport industry experience.
 While working across a range of jobs as a qualified personal trainer, group fitness instructor, swimming teacher and pool lifeguard, she graduated in 2020 from Flinders University with a Bachelor of Sport, Health and Physical Activity.
 In 2021 she broadened her skill set by working in a leadership role for a Summer Camp in the USA prior to joining SCSA as a Student Mentor.
 She is very passionate about helping students work towards their aspirations and finding pathways that match their interests and skills.